7 Best Wholesale Real Estate Courses (2026)

 - How to communicate professionally with title companies, agents, and sellers

-Students have reported closing deals in as little as 45 days from joining the program.
-That said, it's also entirely possible to close deals even faster, especially for those who combine a solid work ethic with the complementary coaching calls.
-All it takes is a few hours a day and attending coaching calls every week to be well on your way to your first deal, but how fast it comes is up to you.
+Students have reported closing in as little as 45 days from joining.
+It's also possible to move faster, especially for those who pair a strong work ethic with the weekly coaching calls.
+A few focused hours a day plus consistent attendance on coaching calls is enough to be well on your way to a first deal — how fast it comes is largely up to you.
+Individual results; not typical or guaranteed.

 Is a Free Wholesale Real Estate Course Worth It?

-Thanks largely to the internet and the advent of technology, it's easier than ever for anyone to learn the basics of wholesaling.
-Take the free courses by David Dodge and Mike Slane, for example: they clearly lay out the fundamentals for anyone and everyone.
-PropStream Academy's free courses introduce audiences around the globe to data-driven strategies that they might have otherwise easily missed.
-Even Real Estate Skills, renowned for its live coaching, offers an extensive free training webinar covering the full MLS Offer System.
+Thanks to the internet, it's easier than ever to learn the basics.
+David Dodge and Mike Slane's free course lays out the fundamentals clearly; PropStream Academy introduces data-driven deal-finding; and even Real Estate Skills — known for live coaching — offers an extensive free training webinar covering the full MLS Offer System.

 Wholesale Legally in Any State: Your 2026 Compliance Roadmap

-Whether you are operating in a strictly regulated state like Illinois or a highly competitive one like California, you must know exactly how to operate within the state's laws.
+Whether you are operating in a strict regulatory environment or a high-velocity metro market, staying compliant is the foundation of a long-term investment career.
 We teach you how to wholesale legally in any state, no matter where you are, giving you the specific legal structures and technical transparency needed for the current year.
+Start today with this guide to audit-proof your business and ensure every deal you analyze is backed by a bulletproof legal strategy.

 Final Thoughts On Wholesale Real Estate Courses

-When all is said and done, choosing the best wholesale real estate course really comes down to answering one simple question: What would help you close your first deal the most?
-If you’ve already got a foot in the door and someone who is willing to mentor you, a free course may be all you need to fill in the gaps you are missing.
-Real Estate Skills' free training, for example, is genuinely useful, and it costs nothing, which is more than enough for some people.
+When all is said and done, choosing the best wholesale real estate course comes down to one question: what would help you close your first deal the most?
+If you've already got a foot in the door and someone willing to mentor you, a free course may be all you need to fill the gaps.
+Real Estate Skills' free training, for example, is genuinely useful and costs nothing — which is more than enough for some people.

-Most people, however, don’t have access to an experienced mentor, let alone any experience in the housing sector.
-For those who need a little more, I would highly recommend the Pro Wholesaler VIP Program from Real Estate Skills.
-With everything you need to start wholesaling your first deal as soon as possible—live coaching, comprehensive curriculum, an active community, and a chance to partner with professionals when you are just getting your footing—the Pro Wholesaler VIP Program is simply a step above the rest.
+Most people, however, don't have access to an experienced mentor, let alone any experience in the housing sector.
+For those who need a little more, the Pro Wholesaler VIP Program from Real Estate Skills is the strongest choice.
+With everything you need to start wholesaling your first deal as soon as possible — live coaching, comprehensive curriculum, an active community, and a chance to partner with professionals when you're just getting your footing — it's a step above the rest for anyone who needs to cross from learning to actually doing.

 Founder & CEO, Real Estate Skills